CA Officials Request Federal Help To Clean Up Lead And Toxins Near Former Vernon Battery Facility

 "A Superfund designation would expedite cleanup of Exide's poisonous legacy," he said, "with the community finally receiving the national attention they deserve."

-Exide Technologies declared bankruptcy and abandoned the site in 2020, leaving the neighborhood with dangerous contamination for decades.
+Exide Technologies declared bankruptcy and abandoned the site in 2020.
+By then, the neighborhood had contended with dangerous contamination for decades, with no end in sight.

 Terry Gonzalez, who lives near the site of the former facility, blames the contamination for health problems she and family members have suffered over the years, and is still waiting for her home to be decontaminated.